Key takeaways

 Ideally, you want a loan with a short repayment period and a low interest rate to minimize costs.
 Some borrowers choose an extended loan term to get more affordable monthly payments, but there are a few drawbacks.
 You’ll pay more in interest as the lender will have more time to collect from you.
 Plus, personal loans with longer terms tend to have higher interest rates.

 A $50,000 personal loan can help you meet a financial goal or provide much-needed relief.
-Either way, be sure to evaluate lenders and consider the cost of borrowing before you formally apply for funding.
-Most importantly, only borrow what you need to avoid racking up unnecessary debt and stretching your budget too thin.
+Either way, be sure to evaluate lenders and consider the cost of borrowing before you apply for funding.
+Most importantly, only borrow what you need.
+You want to avoid unnecessary debt and stretching your budget too thin.